FBI asks for deer camera video to aid kidnapped teen search

 According to Lumberton Police Captain Terry Parker, witnesses said the man who grabbed Hania was wearing a yellow bandana over his face.

-Anyone who sees Aguilar or the stolen vehicle is urged to call Sgt.
+Anyone who sees Aguilar is urged to call Sgt.
 Pete Locklear at the Lumberton Police Department at 910-671-3845.

 WFMY contributed to this report.